Rafit77/JIMU-control/docs/project/project-controls.md

   - Release servos (in this project, `readServo` / `readServoPosition(0)` is used as a “release hold” operation).
   - Stop all motors (send speed = 0 for each detected motor).
   - Stop all continuous servo rotations (send rotate velocity = 0 for detected servos that are in motor/mixed mode, or simply for all servos if mode is unknown).
+  - Turn off LEDs (eyes + ultrasonic LEDs).
 - Must work even if a tab is mid-operation; no confirmation dialogs.

 Notes:
 - Emergency Stop should not disconnect by default (disconnect is a separate control).
-- Log the stop action and any errors.
+- Log the emergency stop action and any errors.